ntiss/sonar-apigee-plugin/README.md

 ## Implemented Rules

 The rule IDs come from the [apigeecs/bundle-linter](https://github.com/apigeecs/bundle-linter).
-(Some rules won't be implemented in Sonar.)
+Some rules won't be implemented in this plugin due to SonarQube limitations.
+Mainly, SonarQube scanner works file by file without saying when the scan is finished.
+Therefore, it's not possible to check rules over the whole bundle.
 Other rules start from "500" to not interfer with the first rules.
 Example : PD500.

 **Legend :**